awsdocs/amazon-redshift-developer-guide/doc_source/r_Database_objects.md

 For examples of security implementation, see [Example for controlling user and group access](t_user_group_examples.md)\.

-For more information about protecting your data, see [Security in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/iam-redshift-user-mgmt.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information about protecting your data, see [Security in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/iam-redshift-user-mgmt.html) in the *Amazon Redshift Management Guide*\.